Hungarian government says to phase out forex loans

 Foreign lenders are also exposed.
 Austria's Raiffeisen (RBIV.VI) and Erste (ERST.VI), Germany's Bayerische Landesbank (BLGGgi.F) and Italy's Intesa Sanpaolo (ISP.MI) are among the big banks with businesses in Hungary.

-Austrian banking sources said they were skeptical Hungary's government would keep them in the picture about its plans.
+Austrian banking sources told Reuters on Wednesday they were bracing for painful measures, and not confident the Hungarian government would keep them in the picture about its plans.

-"There have been informal talks over the last days between the government and the banking association - but nobody dares to say what comes next," one of the sources told Reuters.

-"The banks are not pleased.
-If things are going to happen as signaled, it might cost them a lot of money," said another.

 Csanyi's entry into the debate is significant because until now he has had a close relationship with Orban and kept any disagreements out of the public eye.

-Csanyi last week sold a big chunk of shares in his bank, alarming investors already nervous about the government's mortgage scheme and volatility in emerging markets.
-OTP's share price plummeted.
+Csanyi last week sold a big chunk of his shares in the bank.
+That alarmed investors, already nervous about the government's mortgage scheme and volatility in emerging markets, and OTP's share price plummeted.

-He said he did not know what the government was planning on forex mortgages and that his decision to sell OTP shares was not linked to it.
+He said that he did not know what the government was planning on forex mortgages and that his decision to sell OTP shares was not linked to it.
+He said he had been planning to sell anyway, to finance another investment.

 He took aim at Orban's chief of staff, Janos Lazar, who has compared the OTP chief to an over-powerful octopus with tentacles that reach into every area of Hungarian life.